-Drones are at the center of the new Independent Lens film National Bird (which premieres on PBS Monday, May 1 at 10; check local listings), though the documentary puts a very human face behind military drone operations, focusing on the post-traumatic stress stemming from participating in remote warfare.
+Drones are at the center of the Independent Lens film National Bird, though the documentary puts a very human face behind military drone operations, focusing on the post-traumatic stress stemming from participating in remote warfare.

 But for a word that comes up so often these days, do we all know what a drone actually is?
 From discussions of controversial military programs to talking about package delivery and aerial photography, it seems to have become an all-encompassing word describing both innocuous and dangerous pursuits.